Celtics rout Mavericks 107-89 in Game 1 of NBA Finals behind Brown, returning Porzingis

 Things changed over the next 12 minutes of game action when Dallas used a 35-14 run, including 15 points by Doncic, to cut Boston’s lead to 72-64.
 But the Celtics were back up 86-66 entering the fourth.

-Dallas had just five assists through the first three quarters, the the fewest any NBA team has had, in any game, through 36 minutes in the last three seasons.
+Dallas had just five assists through the first three quarters, the fewest any NBA team has had through 36 minutes in any game in the last three seasons.

+“We’ve got to move the ball,” Dallas coach Jason Kidd said.
+“The ball got stuck too much.”

 Porzingis ended his 10-game hiatus when he came off the bench with 7:17 left in the first quarter in place of starter Al Horford.
 With the exception of a white compression sleeve on his right leg, it was hard to tell Porzingis was coming off an injury.